Paul Edmund Strzelecki in Australia 1839-43

 Another, smaller scale manuscript map by Strzelecki is in the Polish Academy of Science, Cracow.
 It is titled Carte Geologique de la Nouvelle Galle et Van Dieman's and is annotated.
 Of particular interest is the fact that it indicates the precise routes Strzelecki followed during his time in Australia.
 It shows, for example, that at some point he travelled south from Parramatta towards Liverpool and Camden then turned south-easterly near Lupton's Inn, Appin, towards Wollongong and Lake Illawarra.
 A copy is redrawn in Paszkowski as follows:

 4. Strzelecki's annotated sketch of his manuscript map, showing the routes of his Australian expeditions.
 This is a copy drawn by A.E.J.
 Andrews in 1995 and published in Paszowski 1997.

 The original small map in Strzelecki's hand is in the Polish Academy of Science, Cracow.
 This map also indicates that Strzelecki took a second route south-east from Bundanoon / Marulan, near the head of the Shoalhaven River, and on towards the coast near the Coolangatta property of Alexander Berry, as indicated by the pink coloured spur in the published map.
 Both Illawarra excursions are indicated on the map below, though the bottom red line as reproduced from the original map is obviously in the wrong place.
 It is also interesting to note from the Cracow map that four of Strzelecki's excursion started from Parramatta, the location of Hannibal Macarthur's property Vineyard, and not necessarily from Sydney as such.

-5. Strzelecki's published map with routes to the Illawarra and Shoalhaven superimposed.
-The northerly route enters the Illawarra near Lake Illawarra.
+In the above map the northerly route enters the Illawarra near Lake Illawarra.
 The southerly route appears to enter the County of Saint Vincent south of Jervis Bay, though the true route was along the Shoalhaven River, to the north.
 These southerly and easterly traverses would have aided his geographical and geological surveys.

 The copy of the original Carte Geologique map shows an additional (3rd) southern New South Wales excursion took place in the direction of the east coast of New South Wales, this time from Yass due east via the Queanbeyan River to the area of Araluen and Currowan Creek, then on towards the mountains west of Bateman's Bay and the Clyde River.
 Strzelecki then turned back, before reaching the coast, and eventually headed south towards Victoria.
 Andrews and Paszowski, in their map of known and inferred routes, include the second path into the Illawarra via Meryla Pass near Bundanoon / Marulan and along the northern bank of the Shoalhaven River towards Alexander Berry's Coolangatta farm near the coast.

-6. A.E.J.
-Andrews map of known and inferred routes, 1995.
-Published in Paszkowski 1997.
-Includes a route into the Illawarra, via Meryla Pass and along the northern bank of the Shoalhaven River, indicated as having taken place during January 1840.
+The above map includes a route into the Illawarra, via Meryla Pass and along the northern bank of the Shoalhaven River, indicated as having taken place during January 1840.

 A concise study of the aforementioned maps, alongside information contained within Physical Description, adds greatly to our understanding of precisely where Strzelecki went when carrying out research in the Illawarra and Shoalhaven region of New South Wales.
 They show, for example, that the coloring of the published map coincides roughly with the areas of the manuscript map which have been geologically filled in.
 A lot of the precise detail of the latter map is also missing from the former.
 There is no doubt that Strzelecki would have had a hand in the colouring of the published map, however it must be read in association with the unpublished map and descriptive material in the book.
 Of the Illawarra region we can glean a great deal.
 We see that he geologically mapped areas to the immediate north of the Shoalhaven River and there are indications of the precise route into the northern part of the Illawarra, just south of Lake Illawarra.
 But we do not have conclusive information around the date of those events.